fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/04_recursion.md

 layout: article
 ---

 In previous lesson you saw that it's possible to create a buggy program that never finishes - there were 2 functions calling each other.
-In some cases, it would never end (in reality it ends with a crash once the processor stack limit is reached).
+In some cases, it would never end (in reality it ends with a crash once the processor stack limit is reached - you might need to wait really long for it though).

 There is also a special case of such calling - recursion.